|Kit:||Airfix (Vampire) + Revell (Mistral), 1/72. Model completed on 2022-04-09|

 VA-2 at the Halli AB in July 1979; note the poor condition of the fuselage.

 The model was put together from two separate kits: Airfix's Vampire FB.5 (a re-boxing of the old Heller kit from late 1970s) and Revell's Sud-Est SE 535 Mistral (also a re-boxed Heller kit).
 The Mistral was a French version of the Vampire; it had a different engine, so the fuselages are different, as are the engine air intakes.
 Revell's plastic was better (harder and somehow crisper), so from that kit I used all those parts that are common to the Vampire and the Mistral, and took Vampire-only parts from the Airfix kit.
 The shape of the fuselage in the Vampire kit was slighly inaccurate, too straight on the underside, so I built it up a bit using bits of Evergreen sheet and Squadron's Green Putty.
+It was also too narrow, so I put a "shim" in between the fuselage halves (only in the front).
+Once the windshield was in place, I also noticed the nose immediately below it needed to be built up a bit (see photos below).

 I used an Eduard/Kuivalainen photo-etch sheet for various wheel well and cockpit details.
 Finnish Vampires had many different types of main landing gear wheels, so I used the kit's "spoked" ones and did not use the photo-etch parts I had.
 Pictures of this particular aircraft (there are many) do not reveal which type of wheels the aircraft actually had.
 A note about the landing gear: The kit nose gear leg is too short, and as a result the aircraft would not sit right.
 Vampires have a characteristic look on the ground, and the tail booms are either horizontal or sloping down towards the tail.
 I cut the leg and added about 1 mm from Evergreen styrene rod, using CA glue.
 I also sanded the main landing gear tires for a slight "weighted" look, and these modifications made the model look a lot more like an actual Vampire.